kyma-project/btp-manager/docs/configuration.md

 Usage of ./manager:
   -chart-path string
-    	Path to the root directory inside the chart. (default "./module-chart/chart") -chart-namespace string
+    	Path to the root directory inside the chart. (default "./module-chart/chart") -resources-path string
+    Path to the directory with module resources to apply/delete. (default "./module-resources") -chart-namespace string
     	Namespace to install chart resources. (default "kyma-system") -config-name string